GaijinEntertainment/daScript/doc/source/stdlib/fio.rst

 it has the following properties ::

-  atime  : $::clock
+  atime  : clock
   size   : uint64
-  ctime  : $::clock
+  ctime  : clock
   is_dir : bool
-  mtime  : $::clock
+  mtime  : clock
   is_reg : bool

 to be documented